KDE/marble/examples/cpp/overlay-rendering/Readme.txt

 LatLonBox (GeoDataLatLonBox in Marble) describing its exact surface.

-As in the tutorial for displaying placemarks, we will be using a GeoDataDocument as the the containter for our overlay.
+As in the tutorial for displaying placemarks, we will be using a GeoDataDocument as the containter for our overlay.
 The document is afterwards exposed to Marble by having it added to the GeoDataTreeModel.